pdcarlson/stewardship-hub/README.md

     -   `member`: A regular fraternity brother who can submit and manage their own suggestions.

 ### 2. Admin Dashboard
 -   **Dynamic Budget Tracking**: Provides a real-time overview of the semester's finances, including total budget, amount spent, amount remaining, and a visual progress bar.
+Features a toggle to hide monetary values for privacy.
 -   **Intelligent Spending Projection**: Projects total semester spending by analyzing the historical average weekly cost of recurring items.
 -   **Usage Reporting & Projection Control**: Displays a report of the average weekly purchase count and cost for each recurring item.
 The admin can manually deactivate or reactivate items from this report to include or exclude them from budget projections.
 -   **Purchase Management (CRUD)**: The admin can create, read, update, and delete itemized purchases.
 A bulk import feature allows for pasting receipt text for quick logging.
 -   **Shopping List**: Automatically populated when members report an item out of stock or when an admin approves a member suggestion.
+-   **Quick Inventory Management**: Admins can view and search all stocked items and report them as out-of-stock directly from their dashboard, streamlining the inventory process.

 ### 3. Member Dashboard
 -   **View Stocked Items**: Members can view and search a list of all currently stocked recurring items.